-Computer vision's Al powered in-video context detection can block ad placements against unwanted, unsuitable, irrelevant and harmful content.
+Computer vision's AI powered in-video context detection can block ad placements against unwanted, unsuitable, irrelevant and harmful content.
 These solutions can provide the highest accuracy to not let a single damaging ad placement pass through, by using frame by frame parsing of video content.
 Every brand is different and so are specific brand safety needs.
 Computer vision offers a tailored approach, offering absolute brand control: unlike keyword blacklists and whitelisted channels, that most likely also block perfectly safe content.

 The capabilities that make computer vision a great fit for effective advertising, also keeps brands safe from unwanted exposure.
 Unparalleled brand safety, with higher and more relevant reach In-video context detection opens a whole new set of audience to improve reach, with unparalleled brand safety.
 The ad has a higher probability to match its environment in terms of context and messaging.
 It runs on the principal that users are engaging with their interests while consuming certain content, and engaging at the right moment can augment this experience and gain interest and trust.
 With brand safety as a key consideration, an advertisement when served in a context that matches the content, is more likely to achieve increased clicks, views, and completed views.

-"The industry has been moving towards mitigating brand risk, but present in the market haven't evolved enough to protect brands reach.
-The way forward can be AI-driven solutions which can he customize brand-safety controls and ensure they effectively blowithout over blocking and losing scale" - Premnath Unnikrishnan, Head of Digital, Havas Media Malaysia How do you get to try in-video context detection for yourself?
+"The industry has been moving towards mitigating brand risk, but the technologies present in the market haven't evolved enough to protect brands while ensuring reach.
+The way forward can be AI-driven solutions which can help advertisers customize brand-safety controls and ensure they effectively block unsafe content, without over blocking and losing scale" Premnath Unnikrishnan, Head of Digital, Havas Media Malaysia How do you get to try in-video context detection for yourself?
 Mirrors, by SilverPush, is the world's first in-video context detection platform for context relevant video ad placement targeting.
 Trained to draw insights from millions of pieces of visual content, Mirrors uses computer vision and deep learning to identify faces, objects, actions, scenarios, logos and emotions in a streaming video to contextually filter video content.
 Mirrors maximizes performance through strategically placing in-stream ads at the moment when the targeted context is being viewed.
 Helping brands engage with the target audience, while they are engaging with their interests, without collecting reams of personal data.
-S' Al powered in-video context targeting not only targets context relevant video but it also filters out unsafe, irrelevant and unsuitable content through Mirrors ling you absolute control and transparency to run your video campaigns in vant and safe environment. brand safety, it's absolute brand control o context for the most suitable video advertising environment with Mirrors Safe.
+Mirrors' AI powered in-video context targeting not only targets context relevant video content, but it also filters out unsafe, irrelevant and unsuitable content through Mirrors Safe.
+Providing you absolute control and transparency to run your video campaigns in the most relevant and safe environment.

+Not just brand safety, it's absolute brand control Unlock full in-video context for the most suitable video advertising environment with Mirrors Safe.

-ocontext detection Our deeply trained proprietary Al models detect custom defined unsafe contexts in a streaming video, identified under multiple layers of video content.
+In-video context detection Our deeply trained proprietary Al models detect custom defined unsafe contexts in a streaming video, identified under multiple layers of video content.

 Ad placement control Mirrors Safe predicts and controls every video ad placement, before an impression is served, ensuring complete brand safety and control for in-flight campaigns.

-Ad placement control Get an accurate post campaign analysis.
+Post campaign analysis Get an accurate post campaign analysis.
 Predetermined parameters can be viewed in your dashboard with Mirrors Safe's excellent sequence depth charts for visual details.

-Produced by silverpush.co
+silverpush silverpush.co